 If you are doing a solo road trip, you may just be surprised at how much being on the road clears your head and helps you to relax.
 Road trips are my favourite time to think.

 Whilst flying is often the quickest and most efficient mode of transport, you certainly don’t get the same level of scenery from the sky.
 I have discovered some of the most beautiful places on road trips.
-Places that weren’t on my itinerary (not that I ever have one for a road trip) or bucket list.
+Places that weren’t on my itinerary or bucket list.
 It’s the small little towns, hidden wineries and unexpected waterfalls and lookouts that surprise me most on road trips and leave me hungry for more.
 As the saying goes…

 “It’s all about the journey, not the destination”